jackwimbish/tenorwisp/_docs/codebase_review.md

 The application is now a functional prototype with a sophisticated, dual-backend architecture.

+-   **User Submission & Status Flow:** A complete, secure, and user-friendly flow has been implemented for the AI discussion platform.
+    -   **Dynamic UI:** A new `SubmissionScreen` allows users to submit, view, and withdraw their topic ideas.
+The UI dynamically adapts, showing a submission form or the user's active submission status.
+    -   **Atomic Operations:** Firestore batched writes are used to guarantee data consistency when creating or withdrawing a submission, ensuring the `submissions` and `users` collections are always in sync.
+    -   **Integrated Security:** The `firestore.rules` have been successfully merged to support this new functionality without compromising the security of the existing chat and friend features.

 -   **AI Backend Foundation:** A secure, deployable, and triggerable backend service has been established on Railway.
     -   **Secure Endpoint:** A FastAPI server exposes a `/api/admin/start_generation_round` endpoint, protected by API key authentication.
     -   **Deployment & Trigger:** The service is successfully deployed, and the `trigger_generation.py` script can securely communicate with it, providing a mechanism to initiate the AI processing pipeline.